opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Performing-Bulk-Job-Status-Updates-Schedule-Level.md

 updates at the schedule level easier.
 Let's say, for example, that you wanted to specify the following mass update conditions:

-1. Update the job's status to [Cancel]{.skd-job-statuses} for the     selected schedule when the job's current state is [Waiting]{.skd-job-statuses}.
-2. Update the job's status to [Cancel]{.skd-job-statuses} for the selected schedule when the job's current state is in [Waiting,     Held]{.skd-job-statuses}.
+1. Update the job's status to Cancel for the selected schedule when the job's current state is Waiting.
+2. Update the job's status to Cancel selected schedule when the job's current state is in Waiting, Held.

 This is all possible in **Operations** with a few simple steps.